-Whether your story has begun with months of intense planning of every detail or your partner simply said, “Move in with me,” the thought of joining your lives in marriage or cohabitation may be much more complex than you realise.
+Whether your story has begun with months of intense planning of every detail or your partner simply said, “Move in with me,” the thought of joining your lives in marriage or cohabitation may be much more complex than you realize.
 In fact, if you are seeing your partnership merely as something that feels good and right, you may be overlooking the important fact that those feelings may change.

 Harsh as it may sound, not all relationships last, and breaking up can be extremely difficult, especially if you have intertwined your lives legally and financially.
 For this reason, many British Columbia couples take the practical and forward-thinking step of signing family law agreements, such as a cohabitation or prenuptial agreement.
 These documents can help simplify a dissolution process that is often complicated and painful enough.

-Will an agreement benefit you?
+Will a family law agreement benefit you?

 Prenuptial agreements have a decidedly bad reputation, but more couples are recognising the prudence of planning for the possibility that their relationships will end.
 The same is true for cohabitation agreements, which are similar to prenups but for couples who are not married.
 Although the simple purpose of most family law agreements is to determine how the partners will separate their property and finances at the end of their relationships, these agreements can be quite versatile, including the following: